 I’m thrilled to share this tip for how to remove set-in grease stains from clothing with all of you.
-Seriously, how many times have you pulled a top or some slacks from the dryer, only to discover those dark, tell-tail stains?
+Seriously, how many times have you pulled a top or some slacks from the dryer, only to discover those dark, tell-tale stains?

 You’ll never guess, but that happened to me just this week.
 It all started when I was seriously delayed in traffic during a grocery-shopping trip.
 I called my marvelous husband and asked if he could throw something together for dinner.

-He did a great job putting a meal on the table (I love this guy!), but he did mention that he spilled grease on his trousers while cooking.
+He did a great job putting a meal on the table (I love this guy!), but he did mention that he spilled grease on his pants while cooking.
 I wasn’t too concerned.
 After all, who wouldn’t trade a hot meal (that you didn’t have to cook, by the way!) for a tiny bit of scrubbing on a little bitty stain?

-Of course, I forgot all about the grease stain, only to remember it while I was pulling the trousers from the dryer.
+Of course, I forgot all about the grease stain, only to remember it while I was pulling the clothes from the dryer.
 Turns out, the stain wasn’t itty bitty, either.
 Good grief!

 Rather than throw my hands up in despair (or throw the trousers in the trash), I searched the Internet for a solution.
 I decided to give this laundry tip a try.
 Simply pour some Dawn dishwashing liquid on the set-in grease stain, rub it in, and let it soak for at least one hour.
 Then wash as usual.

 I did read that you want to be careful not to let it soak too long, because the dishwashing liquid can potentially lighten the fabric.
 I let the Dawn soak in for three days, simply because that’s when I was washing the next load.

 Sure enough, the Dawn removed all but the teansiest remnants of the set-in grease stains, and the fabric didn’t fade at all.
 Good enough for me!
 No more grease-stained clothes finding their way to the “these-are-only-good-for-working-in-the-garage” pile at our house.

 Anybody else have a laundry tip to share?
 Be sure to tell us all about it in the comments section below.